 Let’s not forget that your smartphone is essentially a handheld computer that can even put some laptops to shame.
 Take advantage of your phone’s raw power by investing in a simple-to-use, but capable, photo-editing app.
 A few basic features and adjustments to look for in a good app include exposure, contrast, brightness, curves, blemish removal, and lots of filters.
 While hundreds of results will show up if you search “photo editing” in your app store, a couple standouts that you should consider are Snapseed and VSCO.

 In today’s digital world, there are about a hundred different ways you can share your photos, but not all of them are created equally.
-In fact, some platforms and services actually decrease the quality of your photos, leading to pixelated, low-resolution images.
+In fact, some platforms and services actually decrease the quality of your marketing photos, leading to pixelated, low-resolution images.

 Texting, perhaps the most popular method for sharing photos, actually compresses images by reducing pixels — meaning that perfect photo you took might not look so perfect by the time it reaches your friend’s messages.
 Even some cloud-based storage services reduce the file size of your photos in order to create more room in your digital drive.